hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/aliexpress/gui/campaign.rst

         campaign_editor.show()
         sys.exit(app.exec())

-This example demonstrates how to create and display the `CampaignEditor` window.
+This example demonStartes how to create and display the `CampaignEditor` window.
 Remember to replace `main_app` with your application instance if using one.
 This starts the PyQt application, creates an instance of `CampaignEditor` and displays it.